benjaminbolling/RSW/paper.md

 C = \frac{n!}{r! \times (n-r)!}.
 \end{equation}

 with $n$ being the number of days in total in a shift cycle and $r$ being the number of working days per worker in the shift cycle.

 Translating this into the variables defined in Table 1 yields

 \begin{equation}
 C = \frac{n_{W} \times n_{wd}!}{n_{S}!(n_{W} \times n_{wd} - n_{S}!)}.
 \end{equation}

-\pagebreak

 ### From Boolean Shift Arrays to RWS (phase 2)
 In this phase, a new list of combinations with free days clustered in pairs has been generated and a combination selected to proceed with (combination 212 as it has two out of four weekends off (note the zeroes in the bottom table in \autoref{fig:phase1} to the right).